Armored Vehicles

 NIMR AJBAN

 The NIMR AJBAN is a UAE-built 4x4 protected tactical vehicle family used for patrol, escort, reconnaissance, logistics, and armoured personnel-carrier roles.
-Open-source evidence ties the family to Haftar-aligned LNA equipment captured during the 2020 Tarhuna collapse in Libya and to RSF-operated vehicles documented in the Sudan War, where some examples carried French-designed Galix defensive systems.
+Open-source evidence ties the family to LNA equipment captured during the 2020 Tarhuna collapse in Libya, UAE-backed ground operations in Yemen, and RSF-operated vehicles documented in Sudan with French-designed Galix defensive systems.

 United Arab Emirates